m-holton/match_samples/README.md

 match_samples allows users to filter down a metadata file, label samples case or control, and match case to control samples.

 ## Input
-The program takes up to eight inputs.
+The program takes up to ten inputs.

 1. verbose
    - flag that tells the program to display information such as how many samples were filtered out by the function that filters down the input metadata based on the keep file
-2. output
-   - the location and name of file to outport to
-   - required
-3. inputdata
+2. inputdata
    - the metadata that contains the samples that will be processed by the program
    - required
-4. keep
+3. keep
    - name of file with sqlite lines used to determine what samples to exclude or keep
-5. control
+4. control
    - name of file with sqlite lines used to determine what samples to label control
    - if given case must also be given
-6. case
+5. case
    - name of file with sqlite lines used to determine what samples to label case
    - if given control must also be given
-7. nullvalues
+6. nullvalues
    - name of file with strings that represent null values so that samples where one of these null values are in a category that is used to determine matches are filtered out
    - if given then match must also be given
-8. match
+7. match
    - name of file which contains information on what conditions must be met to constitue a match
    - if given case and control must also be given
-9. one
+8. one
    - flag that tells program to call stableMarriageRunner and do one to one matches
-10. only_matches
+9. only_matches
    - flag that makes program filter out none matched samples at the end of matching before the metadata is outputted
+10. unit
+    -flag that will make the program print out statements used for unit tests of the mainControler function.
+These statements indicate what the program is doing.

 ## Input File Format
 inputdata must be a tab separated file such as a .tsv.
 The top column contains the metadata catagories and the left most row contains the sample ids.